Aleo-DevRel-Ambassadors/zkWorkshop_SG_NTU_240226/README.md

 ### 🪙 Token

 A transparent & shielded custom token in Leo.
-We will create an application that allows you to mint private and public tokens,
+We will create an application that allows you to mint private and public tokens.

+##### Learning objectives
+- Understand how to store information and modify state privately in records
+- Understand how to store information publicly using mapping.
+- Learn how to deploy a Leo program onto the Aleo testnet.
+- Learn how to make public to private and private to public calls.